MicrosoftDocs/azure-docs/DevCenter/Shared/Chunks/solr-installer-for-windows-azure.md

 ![solr-crawl][5]

-You can also import data from an Azure Blob (select Import and then Import Wikipedia Data from Blob)
+You can also import data from an Windows Azure Blob (select Import and then Import Wikipedia Data from Blob)

 ![solr-blob][6]